--Plan a trip to Greenfield Village to see specific sites: Daggett Farm, Loranger Grist Mill, Tripp Sawmill, Plymouth Carding Mill. -Have students bring notebooks to take notes on what types of preindustrial and industrial methods of work were used at each site.
+-Plan a trip to Greenfield Village to see specific sites: Daggett Farm, Loranger Grist Mill, Tripp Sawmill, Plymouth Carding Mill.

+-Have students bring notebooks to take notes on what types of preindustrial and industrial methods of work were used at each site.

 Day 4: Culminating Assessment:

 -Have students write an essay, using all of their sources from the past three days.
-Students must use an example from each day (experiment, reading, site visit) to complete the essay question: How did the invention of labor saving devices change household work for Americans?
-Anticipated Challenges: Some students will have issues dealing with the following: - 1.
-Use of sewing machine.
+Students must use an example from each day (experiment, reading, site visit) to complete the essay question:

+How did the invention of labor saving devices change household work for Americans?

+Anticipated Challenges: Some students will have issues dealing with the following:

+- 1. Use of sewing machine.
 Teacher should station self close to this station at the beginning of each rotation for assistance.
 Teacher might also want to place small directions next to appliances. - 2.
 Understanding of reading.
 Lower level students may need assistance in reading selection.
 Teacher can choose to read along with students to help clarify, or choose a simpler reading for those in need. - 3.
 Taking notes while at Greenfield Village.
 Teacher may choose to create chart/document that details what specific pieces of information should be searched for/written down.

-Curriculum Links: Michigan High School Content Standards:
+Michigan High School Content Standards:

-1.1.2 I.3.1 II.1.2 11.4.3 IV.4.4 V.2.2
+By Hand By Machine

+Sewing (2 squares together)

+Grinding corn for flour (1 cup)

+Weaving fabric (potholder)

+Directions: At each station, use the stopwatch to record how long it takes you to complete each task.
+We will come back together in a large group to record our averages into a cumulative number!!

+When calculating this, there are a few things you need to do:

 Group Members:

-Directions: At each station, use complete each task.
-We will coaverages into a cumulative nun ome back together in a large •

-Sewing (2 squares together) By Hand By Machine

-Grinding corn for flour (1 cup)

-Weaving fabric (potholder)\\\

 A: To calculate the amount of time it would take to weave fabric by hand, you will need to multiply the time it takes you to weave a 6" potholder by 24.
 This will be approximately the time it would take to weave 2 yards of fabric, which would be enough for a man's shirt and some scraps for rags, etc.

 B: To calculate weaving fabric by machine, we're really going to look at how long it will take you to drive to the nearest fabric store to pick up a yard of fabric to sew.
 Use mapquest and our current location to see how long it will take to drive to the fabric store.

-\\\When calculating this, there are a few things you need to do:

 Name:

 Vocabulary: Please find and record the appropriate definitions.
 When definitions are completed, please read the following selection and highlight the vocabulary words as they appear in the reading.

 Industrialized:

 Contemporaries:

 Minute: (not the time)

 Feudalism:

 Market Economy:

 Erroneous:

 Unspecialized:

 Alienation:

 Locus:

 Vexations:

 Census:

 Paradox:

 Impugning:

-Russ Irving, Pequannock Township H.S., Pompton Plains, NJ Lesson Title: Mass Production - For or Against the Masses Grade Level: U.S. History II - Grade11 Central Questions: Do studies of mass production have to begin and end with Henry Ford?
+Russ Irving, Pequannock Township H.S., Pompton Plains, NJ

+Lesson Title: Mass Production - For or Against the Masses

+Grade Level: U.S. History II - Grade11

+Central Questions: Do studies of mass production have to begin and end with

+Henry Ford?